flushrushdev-droid/rork-email-cleanup-saas-clone/docs/INFRASTRUCTURE_SETUP.md

 2. Connect your Git repository
 3. Render will detect the `render.yaml` file
 4. Review the service configuration
+   - **Note:** Render is configured to only use the `backend/` directory
+   - It will use `backend/package.json` (minimal dependencies, faster builds)
+   - This keeps the frontend code out of the backend deployment
 5. Click **"Apply"**

 ### 2.3 Configure Environment Variables